kyletolentino/disaster-tweets/README.md

 # Predicting Disasters through Twitter
-This is my first, amateur attempt at machine learning and Natural Lanugage Processing to determine disasters from Twitter.
+This is my first, amateur attempt at machine learning and Natural Lanugage Processing to determine disasters from Twitter. :)
-My models only consider the Tweets themselves, not the location nor keywords of those Tweets.

 ## Why did I do this?
 I wanted to try implementing my own model without copying an already-solved problem.
-After doing some tutorials on Kaggle, I came across [this](https://www.kaggle.com/c/nlp-getting-started).
-I just used the datasets they provided for my own use, as the actual competition requires the use of AutoML, and I wanted to try out a Tensorflow/Keras solution.
+After doing some tutorials on Kaggle, I came across [this](https://www.kaggle.com/c/nlp-getting-started), and I thought it would be an interesting project.
+I just used the datasets they provided for my own use, asthe actual competition requires the use of AutoML, and I wanted to try out a Tensorflow/Keras solution.

 ## Setup
 **Built with:**